gaps-closure/ect/flowspec/examples/invalid/README.md

 `case1_edit.json` has a mislabelled CLE: a second "RDR_CLE_LABEL" replaces what should be "External_CLE_LABEL".
-This duplicate label is caught by the spec reader before solving, so there is no explanation file.
+This duplicate label is caught by the spec reader before solving, so no explanation is printed.

 `case2_edit.json` has the flow CLE 'ALLOW_GREEN_GREEN' incorrectly use remotelevel 'orange'.
-The explanation given by the verifier is in `case2_explanation.txt`.

 `case3_edit.json` has an extra inflow, '2401', assigned to the 'MPU' component.
-The explanation given by the verifier is in `case3_explanation.txt`.